-Hopefully the embryos will then be ready to transfer the same as in a fresh cycle.
+Hopefully the embryos will then be ready to transfer as in a fresh cycle.
 Our frozen cycle success rates have been improving year on year and are now almost as high as our fresh cycle rates.

 We find approximately 80% of frozen embryos survive the freezing/thawing process.
-This can vary depending on what stage of development the embryos were at when they were frozen, and the affect freezing may have on different embryos.
+This can vary depending on what stage of development the embryos were at when they were frozen, and the effect freezing may have on different embryos.

 Frozen embryos are stored in liquid nitrogen at a temperature of -196°C. This means they are held in a suspended state and do not deteriorate with time in storage.

 Our aim is to give you the best chance possible of pregnancy with each frozen embryo replacement cycle.
 Not all embryos have the same potential to form a pregnancy, and each one is affected differently by the freeze and thaw process.
 We will have a discussion with you as to how many embryos to thaw.